-- The committee boat (big tin) and safety boat (rib) are to be found at Royal Quays Marina.
-You will need to check at the marina office what berths the boats are in and what the pass-word is for the security gates.
-Please note that we normally have the following berths at Royal Quays: 26 – Old RIB, 27 – Committee Boat, 28 – New RIB.
-The new RIB (Doreen) should be used for normal rescue duty.
-Please try to ensure the boats go back to the correct berths.
+- The committee boat & safety ribs are to be found at Royal Quays Marina.
+You will need to check at the marina office what berths the boats are in and what the current pass-code is for the security gates.
+We have 3 berths.
+One for the committee boat & 2 grey floating docks that the ribs run up onto.
+They are different lengths – long one for the blue rib

 - There is a changing room (and toilets) at the marina and the office staff will advise you of the security password to access these.

 - Collect vhf radios from Marina Reception prior to going afloat.

 - Please communicate with the marina staff as to when you plan to leave the marina and co-ordinate this with the opening of the lock gates.
 On your way back to the marina, at the end of your duty, contact the marina (channel 80) and they will expect you and facilitate the lock gates being open ASAP.
 Red and green lights control entry and exit (just like a traffic light system)